divine-sean/divine-sean/README.md

 👋 Hey, I'm Sean, and I am 15 years old.

 I've been coding for a while, but I've never taken time to actually learn.
-On July 8th, I started my official learning journey.
+On July 8th, I start my official learning journey.

 ### About Me
 I've been interested in computer science for a while now.
 I will document my learning process here, which will include what I'm learning and the resources I'm using.